Active Duty and Reserve

 - After you are admitted you can turn in your DD-214 to the Office of the Registrar for consideration of up to 6 elective credit hours.

 - You can review transfer course equivalency for some courses here: Transfer Course Equivalency Guide.

 USING VA BENEFITS

-Students who are wanting to use their VA Benefits will need to go to the GI BILL Website in order to determine what they are eligible for.
+Students who are wanting to use their VA Benefits will need to go to the VA Education and Training Website in order to determine what they are eligible for.
 In some cases, students may be eligible for more than one VA Benefit and will have to make a selection based on what benefits them the most.
-Students who are eligible for more than one benefit, should examine their options carefully before selecting the Post 9/11 GI BILL Benefit, as this switch is irreversible.
+Students who are eligible for more than one benefit, should examine their options carefully before selecting the Post 9/11 GI BILL® Benefit, as this switch is irreversible.
 The different benefits active duty and reservists may qualify for are:

 Complete the application for VA Education Benefits (22-1990) through the VA Vets.gov.
 Reservists, applying for Chapter 1606, should include a copy of their DD form 2384, Notice of Basic Eligibility.

 If you are a disabled veteran and are interested in using the Chapter 31 Vocational Rehabilitation benefit, we encourage you to contact our VA VetSuccess on Campus Counselor Brian Burgess for more information.
-You can reach Brian at 479-575-8731 (Mondays and Tuesday from 0800-1630 and on Wednesday from 0800-1200).
+You can reach Brian at 479-575-8731 (Wednesday from 1300-1630, Thursdays and Fridays 0800-1630).
 You can also email him at firstname.lastname@example.org.

 In order for us to transfer your benefits from your previous institution to the University of Arkansas, we will need:

 University of Arkansas, 1 University, Fayetteville, AR 72701

 Complete the application for VA Education Benefits (22-1995) through the VA Vets.gov.